bnlang/bnl-web/CONTRIBUTING.md

 ### 2. Requesting Features
 - Open a GitHub issue with the label `feature-request`.
-- Explain why the feature is useful and how it aligns with Bnlang’s goals (Bangla, Banglish, and English programming).
+- Explain why the feature is useful and how it aligns with Bnlang’s goals (Bangla, and English programming).

 ### 3. Improving Documentation
 - Documentation lives in the `contents/` folder (MDX files).